-- 49.2.7.9 Require high_quality building and site design that promotes and supports neighbourhood amenity values, reflects the highly visible location close to the state highway, and that is appropriate in the setting adjacent to the outstanding natural feature of Slope Hill. - 49.2.7.10 In the Medium and High Density Residential Precincts and the Commercial Precinct, require that development responds to its context, with a particular emphasisachieves on the following essential built form outcomes (and ensure that land subdivision sufficiently provides for these): - a. achieving high levels of visual interest and avoiding blank or unarticulated walls or facades; - achieving-well-overlooked, activated and visually interesting streets and public open space edges, including by not dominating street edges with imiting garaging, parking or access ways vehicle crossings along frontages; - achieving a incorporating variation and modulation of in building mass, facades, materials and roof forms;

-d. using-incorporating well-designed landscaped areas and frontages to add to the visual amenity values of the development for residents or visitors, neighbours, and the wider public.
+- 49.2.7.9 Require high- quality building and site design that promotes and supports neighbourhood amenity values, reflects the highly visible location close to the state highway. - 49.2.7.10 In the Medium and High Density Residential Precincts and the Commercial Precinct, require that development achieves the following essential built form outcomes (and ensure that land subdivision sufficiently provides for these): - a. high levels of visual interest and avoiding blank or unarticulated walls or facades; - b. well-overlooked, and visually interesting streets and public open space edges, including by limiting garaging, parking or vehicle crossings along frontages; - c. incorporating variation and modulation of building mass, facades, materials and roof forms; incorporating well-designed landscaped areas and frontages to add to the visual amenity values of the development for residents or visitors, neighbours, and the wider public.